 The main reason you are not losing weight is due to poor blood sugar control.
-This means the energy from the food you eat is not being metabolised, instead, it is being stored as fat which hinder weight loss progress.
+This means the energy from the food you eat is not being metabolised, instead, it is being stored as fat which hinders weight loss progress.

 In our busy lives, it can be very easy to attribute weight gain to a host of common factors such as stress, mental health issues, hormones and the everyday pressures of work or home life.

-And whilst it’s true that these things can hold an influence over how we feel within ourselves, the presence of constant slow weight loss progress may in fact be a clue or symptoms of poor metabolic health.
+And whilst it’s true that these things can hold an influence over how we feel within ourselves, the presence of constant slow weight loss progress may in fact be a clue or symptom of poor metabolic health.

 In theory, yes the best way in which to lose weight is to reduce calorie intake and simply burn off any excess fat will a regular exercise routine.

 But your food intake needs to be converted into energy, if this part of your metabolic pathway stops working as it should, the result is poor blood sugar control which leads to insulin sensitivity and increased fat storage.

 So if you have been struggling to lose weight, this indicates an underlying imbalance within the body’s metabolism.